3. Base Instructions#

 For the “32-bit” variant: is the optional positive immediate byte offset, a multiple of 4 in the range 0 to 16380, defaulting to 0 and encoded in the “imm12” field as <pimm>/4.
 For the “64-bit” variant: is the optional positive immediate byte offset, a multiple of 8 in the range 0 to 32760, defaulting to 0 and encoded in the “imm12” field as <pimm>/8.

-Being new to assembly language programming, this information is difficult to parse.
-However, most of it makes sense immediately when looking at some examples.
-Suppose we use one of the following LDR (immediate) instructions in our assembly program.
-Then we can give high-level descriptions of the instructions:
+This information can be difficult to parse for those new to assembly language programming, but it becomes clearer when examining examples.
+Suppose we use one of the following LDR (immediate) instructions in our assembly program; then we can give high-level descriptions of the instructions:

 ldr w5, [x0]

 Load 32 bits (word) from memory into register W5.
-In memory, the data is located at the 64-bit address hold in register X0.
+In memory, the data is located at the 64-bit address held in register X0.

 ldr x1, [x3]

 Load 64 bits (double word) from memory into register X1.
-In memory, the data is located at the 64-bit address hold in register X3.
+In memory, the data is located at the 64-bit address held in register X3.

 ldr x1, [x3, #32]